 One reason I do not make this criticism myself is that there are also many philosophers, living and dead, who have held that it is not incoherent for atheists to believe in moral goodness.
 I am thinking of people like: Spinoza, J. S. Mill, G. E. Moore, David Ross, Bernard Williams, Jonathan Dancy, Tim Scanlon, Michael Sandel, John Rawls, Ronald Dworkin, Derek Parfit, Mary Midgley, Anthony Kenny, Philipa Foot, Iris Murdock, Robert Nozick, H.L.A.
 Hart, Rosalind Hursthouse, Thomas Pogge, Onora O’Neill, Michael Waltzer, Nancy Davis, Philip Pettit, Michael Martin, Erik Wielenberg, David O. Brink, Jonathan Lowe, Will Kymlicka, Philip Stratton-Lake, Joshua Cohen, Michael Slote, Gerald Dworkin, David Miller, Julian Baggini, Michael Smith, Alain de Botton and William Irwin.ii To this we could add the scholars representative of most eastern religions.

-Needless to say, that they so believe does not make it so any more than it would of those thinkers with whom they disagree.
-Moreover, in this case it could not make it so because of numerous contradictions between the views of the philosophers listed.
-But what gives me confidence on this debate is the very rich body of work which provides plenty of resources for the construction of a reasonable philosophy of goodness in God’s absence.
+Needless to say, that they believe this does not make true, any more than is the case with those thinkers who disagree.
+Moreover, we must be aware that there are numerous contradictions between the views of the philosophers listed.
+But what gives me confidence on this debate is the very rich body of work which provides plenty of resources for the construction of a reasonable philosophy of goodness in the absence of God.

-Before I go into why I’d like to point out that atheists often make the mistake, when accused of not being able to prove that God doesn’t exist, of replying that it is impossible to prove that something doesn’t exist.
+Before I go into why, I’d like to point out that atheists often make the mistake when accused of not being able to prove that God doesn’t exist, of replying that it is impossible to prove that something doesn’t exist.
 Thinking in terms of the inductive generalisations of science, they explain that we can only prove that something doesn’t exist here or there, not that it doesn’t exist at all- what we might call a universal non-existent.
-The belief expressed in this reply s false, however, because we can prove that something does not exist anywhere if it contradicts an aspect of the natural world, a certainty in our philosophical understanding of the world, or another aspect of that subject (e.g. God) in such away to make it impossible.
+The belief expressed in this reply is false, however, because we could prove that something does not exist anywhere if it contradicts either an aspect of the natural world, a certainty in our philosophical understanding of the world, or another aspect of that subject itself (e.g. of God) in such away to make it impossible.
 And this is just what the atheist can try to do with regards to morality.

 The argument may run something like this: